Pujakurde/Face_Authentication/README.md

 ### 2. Face Detection Module (`face_detection.py`)

-Face detection identifies the presence and position of human faces in an image or video frame.
+Face detection identifies the presence and position of human faces in each frame.

 **Responsibilities**
-- Detect faces in each frame
+- Detect faces in real time
-- Draw bounding boxes around detected faces
+- Ensure face presence
-- Support single and multiple face detection
+- Handle single and multiple face scenarios

 **Tool Used**
-- MediaPipe Face Detection (Google)
+- MediaPipe Face Detection

 **Output**
-- Bounding boxes
+- Face bounding boxes
-- Detection confidence score
+- Detection confidence
-- 6 basic facial landmarks

 **Limitations**
 - Does not identify the person